kdave/kdave.github.io/btrfs-hilights-5.5-raid1c34.md

 M).
 When the filesystem starts with 2 devices, equivalent to RAID1, adding a new one will have mixed redundancy guarantees after writing more data.
 Old data with RAID1, new with RAID1C3 -- but all accounted under RAID1CN profile.
-A full rebalance would be required to make it a reliable 3-copy RAID1.
+A full re-balance would be required to make it a reliable 3-copy RAID1.
 Add another device, going to RAID1C4, same problem with more data to shuffle around.

 The allocation policy would depend on number of devices, making it hard for the